- Intramural Contest Eligibility

 IMLeagues Mobile Confirmation

 In the event a player has not signed up for their team before the rosters are printed, they may show the Intramural Staff their name on the IMLeagues Roster online.
 If you show as ineligible on the mobile site, nothing can be done until the office is opened.
 It is highly recommended that you join your team roster before 2pm on the day of your game (2pm on Friday for Sunday games) to ensure your ability to play in the contest.

 Adding Players to Rosters

 In league play, individuals may be added to a team’s roster during the entire season, including regular season and playoffs.

-All activities have a maximum roster limit of 20 except for Basketball which has a limit of 15.
+All activities have an unlimited roster limit except for Basketball which has a limit of 15.
 Roster limits are in place to ensure that all team members are accounted for on the official intramural game sheet.

 1.5 How many teams can I play for?

 Individuals may play on one single-gender team and one Co-Rec team per intramural activity.
 Current league classifications for intramurals are: Co-Rec, Fraternity Greek Cup, Men’s, Sorority Greek Cup, and Women’s.
 This means that a male-identified player may play on a Co-Rec team and a Fraternity team or a Men’s team for any particular sport.
 Likewise, a female identified player may play on a Co-Rec team and a Sorority team or a Women’s team for any particular sport.

 - Fraternity Greek Cup